 Self-exclusion is exactly what its title means - a person takes the voluntary step of asking a gambling business to bar him from gambling.
 That's fair enough, but this should only apply to the closing of gambling accounts and nothing more.
 Casinos are open to the general public and bookmakers are free to accept bets from any adult.
 They are not moral policemen and should never be forced into that role.
 If people under self-exclusion orders then violate them and sneak into casinos and gamble, or fool bookmakers into accepting their bets, then that has to be nobody else's responsibility but their own.

-In the era of the Internet, many betting organisations have sprung up to entice mugs into parting with their money.
+In the era of the Internet, many on-line betting organisations have sprung up to entice mugs into parting with their money.
 But these gambling organisations ensure that they will always win, as was revealed in a leaked internal document from Tabcorp called "Fixed Odds Liability" that proves beyond doubt how the betting industry is rigged against punters.

 In the document, Tabcorp identifies two types of customers: "genuine customers" - code for losers - and "individual customers who are not commercially viable" - code for winners.
 Tabcorp's advice to outlets is to get rid of fixed-odds winners as customers by "liability management" and focus on servicing the losers.
 "By helping to identify the individual customers who are not commercially viable, you can prevent your whole venue from being managed," the document states.
 By "managed", Tabcorp means taken over and managed by head office.
 At present 100 of 2600 TABs are being managed.

 The TAB's "expanded risk management", as the Tabcorp document labels it, arose as successful punters who used to bet online with the TAB started going direct to the TAB agencies and betting cash after the TAB site began shutting them down.
 The policy of centralised management was introduced, once these punters started winning too much.